Airh0x/ChaChaCryptor/README.md

 - **EncryptionService**: Handles stream-based encryption/decryption
 - **EncryptionHelpers**: Utility functions for encryption operations
 - **SecurityHelpers**: Security utilities (constant-time comparison, validation)

+### CI/CD

+This project uses GitHub Actions for continuous integration and automated builds:

+- **Automated Builds**: Builds are automatically triggered on pushes to `main` and `develop` branches, and on pull requests
+- **Build Targets**:
+  - iOS Simulator (iPhone 15, latest OS)
+  - iOS Device (generic platform)
+- **Artifacts**: Build artifacts are automatically archived and available for 7 days

+See `.github/workflows/build.yml` for the complete workflow configuration.

 **Note**: This application is designed for security-conscious users who need device-specific encryption.
 Always maintain backups of your master key recovery information if you need to transfer encrypted files between devices (though this is not currently supported by design).